baileylloyd211-sketch/Tbp-mvp/README.md

-# TBP MVP (Tolerance Band Profiling)
+# TBP MVP — Tolerance Band Profiling

-TBP is a transparent, deterministic model that estimates how close a person or system is to overload.
+TBP is a simple, transparent tool that estimates how close a person or system is to overload.

-It takes a small set of inputs (sleep, stress, pain, workload, support, environment) and returns:
+It compares:
-- **Capacity** (how much strain can be sustained right now)
+- **Capacity** — how much strain can be handled right now
-- **Load** (how much strain is being applied)
+- **Load** — how much strain is being applied

+The result is a clear status:
+- **GREEN / STABLE**
+- **YELLOW / AT RISK**
-- **Stability Ratio** = load / capacity
+- **RED / UNSTABLE**
-- **Band + Status**: GREEN / STABLE, YELLOW / AT_RISK, RED / UNSTABLE

-This repository contains **MVP v0.1** — a minimal core that runs, produces outputs, and can be expanded.
+This repository contains **TBP MVP v0.1** — a minimal, working core intended for testing, collaboration, and funding discussions.

 ---

-## What this is (and isn’t)
+## What this is

-**This is:**
-- A prototype for modeling stability and overload
+- A deterministic (non–AI black box) model
-- Fully explainable (no black-box AI)
+- Fully explainable and adjustable
-- Designed for iteration, testing, and extension
+- Designed to grow into time-based and adaptive systems

-**This is not:**
+## What this is not

-- Medical advice
+- Not medical advice
-- A diagnostic or clinical tool
+- Not a diagnostic tool
-- A finished product
+- Not a finished product

-All parameters and weights are provisional by design.
+All values and weights are provisional by design.

 ---